tliron/kubernetes-registry-spooler/README.md

 Pulling from the Registry
 -------------------------

-The sidecar has a `registry-pull` tool for pulling the tarball to stdout:
+The sidecar has a `registry` tool for pulling the tarball to stdout:

-    kubectl exec $POD --container=spooler --namespace=mynamespace -- registry-pull hello > /tmp/hello.tar
+    kubectl exec $POD --container=spooler --namespace=mynamespace -- registry pull hello > /tmp/hello.tar

 Note that the pulled file would *always* be a tarball, so it's a good idea to always use the `.tar` extension.
 You could untar it like so: